What You Need To Know About AZ Medical Marijuana Laws and DUI.

 Regular medical marijuana users will almost always have some metabolite of marijuana in their systems.
 These metabolites may be of the kinds that do not cause impairment, such as Carboxy-THC, or THC itself, which can cause impairment.

 Compliance with the AMMA and DUI

 The AMMA does not prohibit prosecution for driving under the influence of marijuana, but “a registered qualifying patient shall not be considered to be under the influence of marijuana solely because of the presence of metabolites that appear in insufficient concentration to be impairment causing.

-Possessing a medical marijuana card does not provide a person with immunity from being prosecuted for DUI-Drugs based upon marijuana consumption.
+Possessing a medical marijuana card does not provide a person with immunity from being prosecuted for DUI-Drugs based on marijuana consumption.
 What it does do is create an affirmative defense for anyone charged with DUI-Drugs based upon having the metabolite of marijuana in their system.

 To present an affirmative defense to this charge, the person must show that they complied with the AMMA and that the concentration of the metabolite was not sufficient to cause impairment.
 This begins with establishing that the person validly possessed a medical marijuana card.
 This creates a presumption that the person is engaged in the use of marijuana pursuant to the AMMA, so long as the amount of marijuana does not exceed the permissible amount.

 If stopped and the police believe that you have ingested marijuana anytime recently, you are likely to be arrested and charged with DUI – Drugs.
-If you are not under the influence of the marijuana, you likely have defense to this charge if you are complying with the AMMA.
+If you are not under the influence of the marijuana, you likely have a defense to this charge if you are complying with the AMMA.

 What to Do if You are Charged with DUI – Drugs